-Within all of the elements of art, my foundational aim is to achieve a balance of tightly and loosely rendered areas in my work, sharing the emotion concurrent with my passion.
-I love the stark value contrasts and varying textures found in nature and endeavor to translate my unique interpretation for the viewer onto a two dimensional surface.
+Within the elements of art, my aim is to achieve a balance of Realism and Impressionism in my work, while sharing the emotion concurrent with my passion.
+I love the stark value contrasts and varying textures found in nature and endeavor to translate my unique interpretation for the viewer.